William Still: American Civil War and aftermath

 During the American Civil War, Still operated the post exchange at Camp William Penn, the training camp for United States Colored Troops north of Philadelphia.
 He also opened a stove store and in 1861 bought a coal yard and operated a coal delivery business, which he continued to operate after the war.

 In 1867, Still published A Brief Narrative of the Struggle for the Rights of Colored People of Philadelphia in the City Railway Cars.

 In 1872, Still published an account of the Underground Railroad, The Underground Railroad Records, based on the carefully recorded secret notes he had kept in diaries during those years.
 His book includes his impressions of station masters such as Thomas Garrett, Daniel Gibbons and Abigail Goodwin.
 It went through three editions and in 1876 was displayed at the Philadelphia Centennial Exhibition.
-Historians have since used it to understand how the Underground Railroad worked; both Project Gutenberg and the Internet archive make the text freely available.
+Historians have since used it to understand how the Underground Railroad worked; both Project Gutenberg and the Internet archive make the text freely available.In addition to all the other things William grew a strong devotion to help save enslaved people.